anyaevostinar/anyaevostinar.github.io/classes/111-w24/lab-creatingclasses.md

 I recommend making a folder for today's lab in COURSES as you usually do.

 ## Exercise 1
-You should again download the file [graphics.py](/classes/111-w22/graphics.py) and put it into the folder for today's lab.
+You should again download the file [graphics.py](/classes/111-w22/graphics.py) and put it into the folder for today's lab, along with a [PDF of the documentation](/classes/111-w24/graphics.pdf) for reference.
 Then also download the file [example_prerefactor.py](/classes/111-f22/example_prerefactor.py) and put it in your folder as well.

 1. Run `example_prerefactor.py` to see the flower that is made.
 Your goal is going to be to make the exact same flower, but with improved code organization!